mhagiwara/book-reviews/technology.md

     - Name a slice by slice(st, ed) (supports start, stop, step)
     - Python >= 2.7 supports Counter (from collections) - dict subclass for counting iteratives
     - itemgetter and attrgetter in operator can be used for sort key func (instead of lambda)
+    - namedtuple's replace() can create a new instance with a value replaced
+  - Chapter 2

 * Brian W Kernighan and Rob Pike.
 The Unix Programming Environment.
 1983.
   - Chapter 1